- Books, Literature, and Writing»

 My Journey to Bhimtal in Nainital District of India

-I had an interview call from Optronics for the post of Asstt.
+I had an interview call from UP Electronics for a post of Asstt.
 Accounts Officer.
-So, I set out from Allahabad by train and reached Haldwani junction in the Northern Regions as per travel instructions I got from the Personnel Department of that Company which sent me the interview card.
+So, I set out from Allahabad City by train and reached Haldwani junction in the Northern Regions as per travel instructions I got from the Personnel Department of that Company which sent me the interview card.
 It was a long night journey and was already morning when I reached Haldwani.
-From there, I caught the Bus which reaches Bhimtal after a journey of roughly 2 hours through hills and forests on both sides of the road.
+From there, I caught a tourist Bus which reaches Bhimtal after an adventurous journey of roughly 2 hours through hills and forests on both sides of the road.
 Bhimtal is located on a hill which is 1370 meters above sea level and surrounded by beautiful sceneries of snowy mountains and greenery forests.
-The bus took many curves through very narrow passages while going atop the hill and the route has many deep valleys also on both sides at places making it a scary but thrilling journey.
+The bus took many curves through very narrow passages while going atop the hill and the route has many deep valleys also on both sides of the road making it a scary but thrilling journey.
 I was much frightened at some curves fearing the bus may fell down into the valley.
 I think the drivers driving those vehicles get a lot of training before being recruited to drive them.

-I already booked a Room in the Mountain Club Hotel,online, for my 2 days stay there.
-They allotted me a nice room with a wide window facing to the beautiful scenery of Lakes and the far away Himalayan Range Mountains.
+I already booked a Room at the Mountain Club Hotel, through online booking, for my 2 days stay there.
+They allotted me a nice room with a wide window facing the beautiful scenery of Lakes and the far away Himalayan Range Mountains.

 After attending the interview on the first day, I took a cab on both days and enjoyed the nearby tourist spots like Nal Damayanti Lake, Sattal (a group of many lakes), and temples like Bhimeshwar Temple (Bhima of Mahabharat), Karkotaka Temple and took a boat ride in the Bhimtal lake to visit the small beautiful island situated in the midst of that lake.I visited some of the nearby mountains also like the Hidimba Parvat and Garg Parvat.
 It has been a wonderful journey even though I had no interest in their post as they were offering a lesser pay than I was already drawing as an Accountant.

-As I sat at my windows late in the evening after my visits to the nearby tourist attractions in Bhimtal, I was more and more getting fascinated by the natural scenery around there and the far off mountains covered with snow were enchanting me.
+As I sat at my windows late in the evening after my visits to the nearby tourist attractions in Bhimtal, I was more and more getting fascinated by the natural scenery around there and the far-off mountains covered with snow were enchanting me.
 The misty, snow-covered mountains were alluring and inducing me to visit them.
-I used to dream beautiful mountain peaks, lakes, and the sceneries of nature often.
+I used to dream about amazing mountain peaks, lakes, and beautiful sceneries of nature very often in my dreams.
 I always wanted to trek those mountain peaks and enjoy the beautiful experiences.
 So, I decided to set on a trip to trek one of those peaks.

 I informed my wife about my decision to have a trip to the peaks in Nainital to satisfy my dreams.
 My wife agreed to my decision even though she is much concerned about my safety during the mountain trekking.
-She asked me to take the blessings of God and also to have the blessings of my ancestors who used to live in the nearby village there.
-I got much pleased at her suggestion.
+She asked me to take the blessings of God and also to have the blessings of my ancestors who used to live in the nearby village there many ages back.
+I got much pleased with her suggestion.